vcato/practical_tdd/README.md

 # member paying 100 should pay 90
 ```

 This is your target.
-You'll build toward it one verified step at a time.
+You'll build toward it, one verified step at a time.

 ### 2. First Test/Fix Pair: Non-member path